These 8 Cruise Habits Drive Fellow Passengers Crazy

 6. Smoking in Non-Smoking Areas

-7. Disruptive and Loud Behaviour
+7. Disruptive and Loud Behavior

 Excessive noise is a top complaint for cruisers looking to relax.
-Whether it’s loud conversations in dining areas or late-night chatter in hallways, such behaviour can be very frustrating.
+Whether it’s loud conversations in dining areas or late-night chatter in hallways, such behavior can be very frustrating.
 Drunken antics and scraping sunbeds along the floor while others are napping also top the list.
 Remember, you don’t need to be extremely loud to disturb others.

 8. Claiming Sunbeds

 Picture this: a sunny sea day, everyone wants to enjoy the outdoors, but when you go to find a sunbed, they’re all taken.
 Or at least, they seem to be.
 Many cruisers have the annoying habit of claiming sun loungers early in the morning by draping towels over them and then vanishing for hours.
-This behaviour prevents others from using the seats, which can be quite frustrating.
+This behavior prevents others from using the seats, which can be quite frustrating.

-Here’s how it works: Crew members place a card on any unoccupied bed they notice.
-If the bed remains unattended for about 30 minutes, they remove the belongings.
 Hopefully, more cruise lines will adopt this approach, which would help make your sea days much more enjoyable.

 Wrapping It Up

 On a cruise, everyone’s sharing the same space, and it’s common to get annoyed by others’ habits.
 Whether you’re taking a nap in a comfy chair or sharing a kiss with your partner, there’s always a chance someone nearby might find it bothersome.
-Still, there’s no need to be overly cautious.
-Simply being thoughtful can make a big difference.

 Today’s Top Cruise Deals